haiderlikesrust/bonkkv2/FRONTEND_SETUP.md

-# 🎨 BONKv2 Frontend Setup
+# 🎨 PONK Frontend Setup

-Frontend for bonkv2.fun - Similar to BONKfun but with email/password authentication.
+Frontend for ponk.fun - Similar to BONKfun but with email/password authentication.

 ## ✅ What's Created